operator-framework/operator-sdk/doc/user-guide.md

 ##### Vendoring

-The Operator SDK uses [vendoring][go_vendoring] to supply dependencies to operator projects, regardless of the dependency manager.
-As with the above module mode constraint, we intend to allow use of dependencies [outside of `vendor`][module_vendoring] for projects in the near future.
+The Operator SDK uses [vendoring][go_vendoring] to supply dependencies to Go operator projects if the dependency manager is `dep`, or `modules` and the project was initialized with the `--vendor` flag set.
+If the operator's dependencies are managed with `modules` and `--vendor` is not set, calls to `go {build,clean,get,install,list,run,test}` by `operator-sdk` subcommands will use an external modules directory.
+Execute `go help modules` for more information.

 #### Operator scope